smilep/smilep.github.io/README.md

 ![CI](https://github.com/smilep/smilep.github.io/workflows/CI/badge.svg?branch=dev)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

 # Personal Website

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.